johnbumgarner/newshound/README.md

 <p align="justify">

-The querying capabilities of this Python package is highly dependent on the navigational structure of each source in the query pool.
+The querying capabilities of this Python package is highly dependent on the navigational structure of each source.
 If a source modifies its navigational structure then extraction from that specific source will likely have some challenges.
 The maintainers of <i>NewsHound</i> will correct these navigational extraction issues when they are discovered in periodic testing or reported as an issue.

 Some of the news sources located in the European Union have a General Data Protection Regulation (GDPR) warning.
 For instance, the Die Zeit news site has an advertisement and GDPR tracking acknowledgement button, which requires the use of the Python library <i>selenium</i> coupled with <i>NewsHound</i> to extract article elements from this news source.
 The maintainers of <i>NewsHound</i> are exploring options to generically acknowledge these warning messages.

+<i>Selenium</i> is also needed for those news sources that dynamically generate content using <i>JavaScript</i>.

 News sources that require subscription services to access content is another limitation.
 The maintainers of <i>NewsHound</i> are looking at ways to generically handle login to these news sites.

 The maintainers of <i>NewsHound</i> have developed this package with both targeted extraction for predefined news sites and generic extraction techniques for other sites.
 The latter technique will make its best effort to extract content from an unknown news source.
 </p>